Russell's sense of the word 'grammar'

 [Is logic, then, not a pure abstraction? or do its rules have a real existence? or is there a third state of existence somewhere in between?
 (Metaphysics ["rationalism", "pure reason"] is fun.)]

-I would not say (i.e. make this classification) that facts per se belong to physics, but only theories about them (although every fact is of course already "theoretical" -- i.e. conceptualized -- if percepts without concepts are indeed blind) belong to physics.
+I would not say (i.e. make this classification) that facts as such belong to physics, but rather that only theories about the facts (although every fact is already "theoretical" -- i.e. conceptualized -- if percepts without concepts are indeed blind) belong to physics.
 But there are many, many issues to consider here.
-[M. O'C. Drury's Philosophy of Science.]
+[M. O'C. Drury's Philosophy of Science]

 The suggestiveness of this query -- but what does it ask?
 Does it ask for something historical, e.g. the society in which this concept [the concept, our concept] 'mind' first appeared (See Who invented the concept 'mind'?), or for "theories", like in the Tractatus Logico-Philosophicus ("The observer's eye is not part of the observer's own visual field") or even like Wittgenstein's "theories" about the origin of philosophy (sc. grammatical confusion) if 'theories' is what we want to call them?